brianAray/Java-Python-with-Automation/README.md

 1. Via a *package manager* or command-line installer
 2. Manually downloading the necessary software

+It is recommended to use a package manager as the manual method is prone to issues.
+If for some reason the recommended package n

 Neither method is more "correct" than the other.
 You should choose the method of attaining the tools that works best for you.
 You may even choose to mix both methods, downloading some tools manually and others via a package manager.